Eliza-908/bootstrap/README.md

 #Set up a demo Bootstrap site

-Follow <a href="https://pages.github.com/">these instructions</a> to set up website GitHub Pages website.
+Follow <a href="https://pages.github.com/">these instructions</a> to set up a GitHub Pages website.

-Create a new repository, call it "bootstrap"
+Once you have the website working, create a new repository.
+Call it "bootstrap".

 Clone the repository onto your Mac.
 If you have xCode installed, then you can type